 • This marinade contains a little bit of honey which adds great flavor, but can easily burn.
 Make sure your grill or pan is not overly hot before you add your meat, and be sure to turn it frequently!

-Pork loin should be marinated for a minimum of one hour.
+You should marinate this pork for a minimum of one hour.
 I recommend marinating your meat for a longer period of time for the best flavor.
-I try to let my pork marinate for at least 6-8 hours.
+I try to let my pork marinate for at least 6-8 hours before I grill my pork tenderloin.

 Pork loin and pork tenderloin are two different cuts of meat.
 Both are from muscles on the pig’s back.
 However, the pork loin is a large, wide cut that runs between the shoulder and the leg.
-The loin can be broken down in to several cuts of meat such as the center loin chop or the top loin roast.
+A butcher breaks down pork loin in to several cuts of meat such as the center loin chop or the top loin roast.
 The typical “loin” in the supermarket is the top loin roast which may or may not have a layer of fat on top depending on how it was cut.

 The tenderloin is a specific muscle that is part of the loin.
 Tenderloin is a round and long piece of meat cut from the rear of the loin under the backbone.
 Tenderloin is unique in that it is a very tender, boneless cut with very little fat.
 Pork tenderloin is more expensive than pork loin due to its smaller size and popularity.

-Pork tenderloin should be cooked to an internal temperature of 145 degrees F. The easiest way to check if your pork is done is to insert a thermometer into the thickest part of the meat.
-Once you’ve reached the correct temperature, remove the pork from the grill and let it rest for 5 minutes before you slice it.
+You should grill pork tenderloin to an internal temperature of 145 degrees F. Check to see if your pork has finished cooking by inserting a thermometer into the thickest part of the meat.
+Once you’ve reached the correct temperature, remove the pork from the grill.
+Let it rest for 5 minutes before you slice it.

 Sliced pork tenderloin on a plate of couscous with vegetables.